 - Learn more about how to seek help

-Your health professional may ask you a series of questions about how you have been thinking or feeling and questions about your experiences and situation to gain an understanding about whether you may be at risk of or experiencing emotional and/or mental health concerns.
+Your health professional may ask you a series of questions.
+These question can include how you have been thinking or feeling, and questions about your experiences and situation.
+This will help your health professional to gain an understanding about whether you may be at risk of or experiencing emotional and/or mental health concerns.
 Women may be routinely asked similar questions as part of routine maternity care.
 Just as you regularly undertake physical assessments in pregnancy (for example, blood pressure, protein, gestational diabetes), this is done so that potential risks and concerns can be identified and managed early.